CUBRID/cubrid-manual/en/sql/tuning.rst

         sargs: term[0]
         cost:  4 card 1

-You can check the predicates in the execution plan through the information in **Join graph terms**/. **index: idx term[2]**/ is the predicate for searching the non-leaf node during the index vertical scan.
+You can check the predicates in the execution plan through the information in **Join graph terms**. **index: idx term[2]** is the predicate for searching the non-leaf node during the index vertical scan.
 The **filtr: term[1]** predicate is for filtering the key in the leaf node during the index horizontal scan.
 When accessing the heap and filtering data, the **sargs: term[0]** predicate is used to filter.

 ::